 Best family holidays in Europe

-As I write this, life is starting to look a little bit unpredictable once again.
-Who knows whether we’ll be reaching for the passports in 2022 or just digging out the tent pegs again.
-But let’s be optimistic, shall we?
-Whether you’re hoping to hop on a plane to the Med this summer or stay in the UK, this collection of fun family holiday ideas in Europe in 2022 has a broad range of suggestions including winter escapes, early summer sun and family beach holidays plus family-friendly destination across Europe which great fun to visit at any time of year.
+Whether you’re hoping to hop on a plane to the Med this summer or stay in the UK, this collection of fun family holiday ideas in Europe in 2023 has a broad range of suggestions including winter escapes, early summer sun and family beach holidays plus family-friendly destination across Europe which are great fun to visit at any time of year.

 I’ll admit right now that this is a very subjective list based on my many years of working in the travel industry and a decade of tried and tested family holidays with my own kids.
 What I think is a great family holiday destination in Europe might be another family’s idea of hell – scroll through the contents of this article and you’ll soon decide if you agree with my recommendations.